Your guide to saying “No, thank you!” the right way.

 Turning down an interview without burning bridges

 Turning down an interview is difficult.
-Yes, in a perfect world you would only get invited to the interviews you want, but in reality, candidates must make choices, and sometimes that means saying “No, thank you!”
-Even if the position, company, or timing isn’t the right fit for you, remember that turning down an interview should never be taken lightly or done in an off-hand manner.
-Pause to acknowledge someone’s time and effort invested in finding, screening, and interviewing you up to this point.
+Yes, in a perfect world you would only get invited to the interviews you want, but in reality, candidates must make choices, and sometimes that means having to turn down a job with the company.
+Even if the position, company, or timing isn't the right fit for you, remember that turning down an interview should never be taken lightly or done in an off-hand manner.
+Pause to acknowledge someone's time and effort invested in finding, screening, and interviewing you up to this point.
 Be professional and gracious.
 Who knows, a “no” today may well lead to a valuable connection or opportunity in the future!

 Now that your interviews are squared away, make sure you're properly prepared.
 The experts at TopInterview can help!